-Following extensive litigation in the district court - the case was filed more than seven years ago, the appendix record contains 7,340 pages of information, and at one point, the matter was stayed for approximately eighteen months to await what Antero anticipated would be a dispositive decision by the United States Court of Appeals for the Fourth Circuit - the district court certified the two questions set forth above.
+Following extensive litigation in the district court - the case was filed more than seven years ago, the appendix record contains 7,340 pages of information, and at one point, the matter was stayed for approximately eighteen months to await what Antero anticipated would be a dispositive decision by the United States Court of Appeals for the Fourth Circuit4 - the district court certified the two questions set forth above.
 By Order dated May 15, 2024, we accepted the certified questions and set this matter for oral argument.
+As noted supra, on November 14, 2024, we issued an opinion answering the certified questions; thereafter, on December 31, 2024, we granted Antero's petition for rehearing, established a new scheduling order, and set the matter for reargument.